 Q: Is it necessary to speak Spanish to visit Equatorial Guinea?

 A: While it is possible to visit Equatorial Guinea without speaking Spanish, knowing at least some basic Spanish will greatly enhance your experience.
-It will allow you to communicate more easily with locals, navigate the country more effectively, and gain a deeper understanding of the culture.
+It will allow you to communicate more easily with locals, figure out the country more effectively, and gain a deeper understanding of the culture.

 Q: How does Equatoguinean Spanish differ from Spanish spoken in Spain?